Stargirl (novel): Plot

-Despite the parting, Stargirl attends the school's spring dance—the Ocotillo ball—with Dori.
-Leo watches as Stargirl arrives at the dance on a bike covered in sunflowers.
-Though initially ignored by the other attendees, something about Stargirl attracts attention and temporary acceptance.
-She convinces the bandleader to play the "Bunny Hop," and the other students come to join her in the dance until the only people not in line are Hillari Kimble and her boyfriend, Wayne Parr.
-When the dance ends, Hillari confronts Stargirl, tells her that she always ruins everything, and slaps her as hard as she can.
-Stargirl returns Hillari's attack with a kind kiss on the cheek.
-No one in the town sees Stargirl again after that night, and Leo learns that she and her family have moved away to Minnesota.
+Stargirl attends the school's spring barbecue—the Ocotillo ball—with Dori.
+She arrives on a bike covered in sunflowers.
+Though initially ignored by the other attendees, she attracts attention after convincing the bandleader to play the "Bunny Hop," and the other students join her in dancing until the only people not participating are Hillari and her boyfriend Wayne.
+Afterwards, Hillari admonishes Stargirl for ruining every social event she attends and slaps her across the face.
+Stargirl counters the attack with a kiss on the cheek.
+No one in town sees Stargirl again after that night; Leo later learns that she and her family have moved to Minnesota.

-Flashing forward fifteen years, a now-adult Leo notes that his former high school has become permanently changed, and wonders what has happened to Stargirl.
-In the end, he reveals that he has received a porcupine necktie in the mail one day before his most recent birthday—presumably from Stargirl.
+Fifteen years later, Leo still wonders what has happened to Stargirl.
+One day before his birthday, he anonymously receives a new porcupine necktie in the mail—presumably from Stargirl.

-The story continues with the sequel, Love, Stargirl, which is written from Stargirl’s perspective about her new life after Mica Area High School.

 Adaptations

 Stage

 In January 2015, Stargirl was staged by First Stage company.
-The play was adapted and directed by John Maclay, and the cast were mainly teenagers.
+The play was directed by John Maclay, and the cast were mainly teenagers.
 The play met with positive reviews from critics and audience.